ggirelli/gpseqc/README.rst

 Read the (public) [documentation](https://ggirelli.github.io/gpseq_ce/) for more details.

-Read the (private) [documentation](https://github.com/ggirelli/gpseq_ce/wiki) for more details.

-<small>Once the repository goes public, the private docs will be merged with the public ones.</small>
+Read the (private) [documentation](https://github.com/ggirelli/gpseq_ce/wiki) for more details. *Once the repo goes public, private docs will be merged with public ones.*

 Installation
 ---